cjyar/docker-multi-arch/README.md

 A final build step creates a manifest list, aka fat image, aka multi-architecture image.
 That final product gets pushed to the same repository as the per-architecture images.

+# Alternatives

+Check the other branches of this repo for other ways to do the same thing.